 Mine facilities also include a metallurgical lab and fire assay room for on-site analysis purposes.
 The lab building is located adjacent to the existing office building and also includes additional offices, restrooms, and storage areas.
-Any liquid waste from the laboratory analyses will be collected in an HDPE carboy, which in turn drains to a hazardous waste fluid storage tote which can be taken off-site when full for disposal at an appropriately licensed facility.
+The lab building remains, however, all equipment has been removed from the facility.